Kaleidoscope Symmetry - xelsed.ai

 }

-calculation Dynamic Grid Scaling scale(1 + expansionFactor * 0.5);
+calculation Grid Expansion Scale scale(1 + expansionFactor * 0.5); // Expand the grid

-Draws horizontal lines spaced evenly across the grid
+Draws evenly spaced horizontal lines across the grid's height.

 let step = size / density;

-Calculates the spacing between grid lines by dividing the total size by the density (number of lines)
+Calculates the spacing between adjacent grid lines by dividing the total size by how many lines (density) should fit.

 let yPos = i * step;